hashicorp/vault-client-dotnet/docs/System.md

 <a name="listleaseslookupprefix"></a>
 # **ListLeasesLookupPrefix**
-> void ListLeasesLookupPrefix (string prefix, string list)
+> void ListLeasesLookupPrefix (string prefix, TimeSpan? wrapTTL = null)

 Returns a list of lease ids.